JunjH/Visualizing-CNNs-for-monocular-depth-estimation/README.md

 + The importance of image regions around the vanishing points for depth estimation on outdoor scenes.

-Please check our paper for more results.
+Please check our paper for more details.

 Dependencies
 -